 Learning is a continuous process, especially in the events industry.
 It’s crucial that you keep yourself up to date with the latest trends, strategies, and technologies in your field of expertise.
-For example, many brands are integrating personalized items into their marketing strategy in order to boost their visibility.
+For example, many brands are integrating personalized items and using customizable accessories, such as printable wristbands, into their marketing strategy in order to boost their visibility.
 Giving out items with a client’s logo or slogan printed on them—such as custom wristbands and lanyards—can be an affordable and effective way to promote their goods or services.

 There are plenty of industry resources that you can refer to and learn from.
 Sources like blogs, ebooks, digital magazines, and video tutorials are more accessible than ever before, thanks to the internet.
 You can also read textbooks written by experts in your field, and you can also attend seminars or training courses.